FlorentCLMichel/quetta/manual.typ

 Obviously, that's not quite how the ring inscription is supposed to sound.
 One reason is simply that the Quenya and Black Speech modes have different relations between symbols and sounds: to obtain the same written result, one has to ‘transcribe’ the phonetic description to how it would be read in the Quenya mode.
-Another difference is that some of the tengwa forms used in the ring inscription are generally not used in Quenya; we thus use the symbol `£` to get variants.
+Another difference is that some of the tengwar forms used in the ring inscription are generally not used in Quenya; we thus use the symbol `£` to get variants.
 We also use `£` to switch between #quenya[r] and #quenya[£r].
 Finally, words are separated with `|` to avoid repeated consonants being combined.
 Here is the result, with a colour gradient in the background to mimic a golden surface and on the text to represent incandescence: